solana-foundation/solana-improvement-documents/proposals/0167-loader-v4.md

 - Instruction accounts:
   - `[writable]` The program account to change the authority of.
   - `[signer]` The current authority of the program.
-  - `[signer]` Optional, the new authority of the program.
+  - `[signer]` The new authority of the program.
 - Instruction data:
   - Enum variant `4u32`
 - Behavior:
-  - Check there are at least two instruction accounts, otherwise throw `NotEnoughAccountKeys`
+  - Check there are at least three instruction accounts, otherwise throw `NotEnoughAccountKeys`
   - Verify the program account
-  - In case a new authority was provided (instruction account at index 2):
-    - Check that it signed as well, otherwise throw `MissingRequiredSignature`
+  - Check that the new authority (instruction account at index 2) signed as well, otherwise throw `MissingRequiredSignature`
   - Check that the authority stored in the program account is different from the one provided, otherwise throw `InvalidArgument`
   - Copy the new authority address into the program account

-  - In case no new authority was provided:
+#### Finalize

+- Instruction accounts:
+  - `[writable]` The program account to change the authority of.
+  - `[signer]` The current authority of the program.
+  - `[]` Optional, the reserved address for the next version of the program.
+- Instruction data:
+  - Enum variant `5u32`
+- Behavior:
+  - Check there are at least three instruction accounts, otherwise throw `NotEnoughAccountKeys`
+  - Verify the program account
   - Check that the status stored in the program account is deployed, otherwise throw `InvalidArgument`
+  - for the program account of the next version (instruction account at index 2) check that:
+    - the owner of the program account is loader-v4, otherwise throw `InvalidAccountOwner`
+    - the program account is at least as long enough for the header, otherwise throw `AccountDataTooSmall`
+    - the authority stored in the program account is the one provided, otherwise throw `IncorrectAuthority`
+    - the status stored in the program account is not finalized, otherwise throw `Immutable`
+  - Copy the address of the next version into the next version field stored in the previous versions program account
   - Change the status stored in the program account to finalized

 ## Impact